spectrocloud/librarium/content/docs/00-release-notes.md

 **Known Issues**

-* AKS Clusters in v1beta1 environment gives an empty report.
+* AKS Clusters in v1beta1 environment gives an empty report for Kubernetes Conformance Testing (Sonobuoy scan).
 * OS Patch information not getting displayed for clusters with os patch scheduled on boot.